A REFLECTION FROM REV SUE SHERIFF

 Act justly, love mercy, walk humbly with God

-YouTube (also available as catch-up afterards):
+YouTube (also available as catch-up afterwards):

 http://bit.ly/Stoswaldsyoutube (click on ‘Live’)